Home Blog What is GDPR in India: GDPR vs DPDPA Global Compliance Guide

 Consent is a fundamental aspect of both regulations but with important distinctions.

-Under the GDPR, consent must be:
+Under the GDPR, consent for processing must be:

 • Freely given